semoglou/semoglou/README.md

 Applied text analytics for product categorization, implemented clustering for customer segmentation, used *FP-Growth* for purchasing pattern analysis, and enhanced product recommendations with network graphs, PageRank, and A*.

 - #### [Retail Store Sales Forecasting](https://github.com/semoglou/Retail-Store-Sales-Forecasting)
-Engineered key features such as categorical variables and lagged sales values for time-series analysis.
-Implemented predictive models including *Random Forest*, *LightGBM*, *XGBoost*, and *Gradient Boosting*, and enhanced sales forecasting accuracy using iterative techniques for real-time prediction refinement.
+Engineered key features for time-series analysis, including categorical variables and lagged sales.
+Built predictive models and improved sales forecasting with iterative real-time refinements.